getPoseidon/blog.getposeidon.org/README.md

 ##Deploy

-to run in production with forever
+to run in production with forever, run the following commands from the root of the project

+	npm install
 	npm install forever -g
 	NODE_ENV=production forever start index.js